How to make snowman paintings with glue, beads and watercolors. This winter art project is easy and beautiful.

-We made glue resist paintings a couple of months ago—spiderwebs for Halloween—and loved the process and the product.
+We’ve made glue resist paintings in the past – the process is perfect for spiderwebs at Halloween – and loved the process and the product.

-So now that winter is here, I thought we could give the glue resist art idea another try, this time with snow as the theme.
+Now that winter is here, we are trying the glue resist art idea again – this time with snow as the theme.

 - Watercolor paper (or white posterboard/cardstock)